DYKI

 DYKI (89.9 FM), broadcasting as 89.9 MemoRieS FM, is a radio station owned and operated by Primax Broadcasting Network.
 Its studios and transmitter facilities are located at the Suite 106, Vacation Hotel Cebu, #35 Juana Osmena St, Cebu City.

 History

 The station was established in 1998 as K-Lite 89.9, airing an Indie pop and Alternative rock format.
 It became an affiliate of Raven Broadcasting Corporation in Manila, which owns a station with City Lite.
 The following year, it was rebranded as K89.9.
-In early 2000, the station ceased to be an affiliate as RBC changed hands and rebranded as Smooth FM 89.9 with the tagline "Your Life, Your Music".
+In 2002, the station ceased to be an affiliate as RBC changed hands and rebranded as Smooth FM 89.9 with the tagline "Your Life, Your Music".
 It switched to a smooth jazz format.
 In late-January 2017, Smooth FM 89.9 quietly signed off for the last time and went off the air for a week.

 In March 2017, the station became an affiliate of the RMN Networks and rebranded as 89.9 MemoRieS FM with a classic hits format.